bjpop/gurita/docsrc/bar.rst

 Bar plots can be plotted for numerical features and optionally grouped by categorical features.

-If no categorical feature is specified, a single column bar plot will be generated showing the distribution of the numerical feature.
+If no categorical feature is specified, a single column bar plot will be generated showing the mean of the numerical feature.

 .. note::